 Description: The Orelena Hawks Puckett Institute has published seven new Everyday Child Language Tools on the Center on Everyday Child Language Learning (CECLL) website.
 These tools include the methods and procedures practitioners and parents can use to implement the CECLL model and practices.
 CECLL is a model demonstration center funded by the U.S. Department of Education, Office of Special Education Programs.
 The main goal of CECLL is to implement and evaluate an approach to early childhood communication...

 Description: This is a tool for creating visual supports.
-The Different Uses section includes tips sheets on Choice Boards, Circle Time Boards, Labels, Rules, Schedules, Mini Schedules, First/Then Boards, I Want Board, Personal Stories and Token Economy as well as a link to an online workshop on Visual Communication.
+The Different Uses section includes tips sheets on Choice Boards, Circle Time Boards, Labels, Rules, Schedules, Mini Schedules, First/Then Boards, I Want Board, Personal Stories and Token Economy.

 Description: Generations United, with the support of the CVS Caremark Charitable Trust, developed Grand Resources: A Grandparent’s and Other Relative’s Guide to Raising Children with Disabilities to equip the caregivers, including those that provide full and part time care to relative children, with the national resources they need to help their children thrive, now and in the future.
 In addition to the guide, Generations United has developed a resource directory that serves as a companion piece...